chrisglein/chrisglein.github.io/rum-runner/rules.md

 # SETUP
 1. Place the coins 🟡 somewhere in reach of both players.
 This is the bank.
 1. Determine who will play the **crown** 👑 and who will play the **pirate** ☠️.
-To assign randomly you can flip a coin or randomly assign the rules reminder cards.
+To assign roles randomly you can flip a coin, or you can shuffle the 2 rules reminder cards and hand 1 to each player.

 ## CROWN 👑
 1. Take the 4 island 🏝️ cards (including _Home Port_) and place them in front of you in a row.